-Managers increasingly work with teams across geographic distance, or with varying disciplinary expertise, or involving complicated hierarchies of power.
+Managers increasingly work with teams across geographic distance, or with varying disciplinary expertise, or that involve complicated hierarchies of power.
 Leading this kind of “extreme teaming” requires management skills that don’t always come naturally — such as humility.

 But there’s a hitch: These kinds of team projects have built-in hurdles because of differing communication styles, cultures, and professional norms.

 MIT Sloan Management Review spoke with Edmondson about these complex collaborations and the skills needed to manage them.
-The interview was conducted by freelance journalist Frieda Klotz, and what follows is an edited and condensed version of their conversation.
+Freelance journalist Frieda Klotz conducted the interview, and what follows is an edited and condensed version of their conversation.

 Edmondson: A team is a bounded, interdependent group of people responsible for a shared outcome.
 However, with 24/7 global operations, complicated shift patterns, and changing tasks and work needs, more workplaces today require people to collaborate to get things done outside of the context of a formal team.